inspircd/docs/docs/3/configuration-changes.md

 - `<exemptchanops>` has been removed.
 If you wish to keep this behaviour you should rename it to `<maxlist mode="exemptchanops">`.

+- `<gnutls:advertisedports>` has been removed with no replacement.

+- `<gnutls:showports>` has been removed with no replacement (now always disabled).

+- `<gnutls:dhbits>` has been removed with no replacement.
+You must now provide a DH parameter file for the server to use instead.

 - `<gnutls:starttls>` has been removed.
 If you wish to keep this behaviour then you should load the new starttls module.
 See the documentation in modules.conf.example for more details.

 - `<host:prefix>` has been removed.
 If you wish to keep this behaviour you should move the prefix field to your `<hostchange>` blocks